doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 ## Configure The Container Runtime To Use A Registry Mirror

-1. If you're using EKS, both Bottlerocket and AL2 use Conateinrd 1.6.19 https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-1.26.
-You can configure registry mirror like https://github.com/containerd/containerd/blob/v1.6.6/docs/hosts.md.
 1. In Containerd, we can [Configure An OCI-Compliant Registry Mirror](https://github.com/containerd/containerd/blob/9b4ed8acc2a04a3f8df140e79052d18b750d757e/docs/hosts.md#setup-a-local-mirror-for-docker) in `/etc/containerd/certs.d/docker.io/hosts.toml`.

+  > If you're using [EKS 1.27](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-1.27), you're using Containerd.
+There's no alternative CRI.

-1. In k3d, we can use it in the clusters by configuring `registries.yaml` in the cluster spec:
+1. In k3d, we can configure Containerd to use a Resgitry Mirror by configuring `registries.yaml` in the cluster spec:

 `k3d-dev-private-use-registry-mirror.yaml`
 ```yaml